yihsuan29/Multi-Gate-Stock-Transformer/Proposal_Slide/Proposal.md

 ---
 ### Idea 2 - Industry-Level Features
-Industry-level features to capture industry-specific behavior
+Each industry learns a different gate to capture its specific behavior.
+The industry flag is then used to select the relevant gate.
 ![height:400px center](./Images/idea2.png)

 ---
 ### Idea 3 - News-Based Features
-Use the firm correlation to select the relevant news.
+Use FinDKG<sup>[2]</sup> to identify business partners Then use the firm correlation to select the relevant news.

 ![height:350px center](./Images/idea3.png)

-**FinDKG**: company relationships to identify business partners<sup>[2]</sup>

 ---
 ### Problem Definition